Rural Water Supply / "Hirst" Decision

 Little Spokane Water Bank Draft Approved Mitigation Area

 If a new use is mitigated by the retirement and placement in trust of an existing water right then the new use can be allowed.
-Spokane County is finalizing the purchase, transfer, retirement, and placement in trust of an existing water right and plans to offer stream flow mitigation certificates based on that water right in trust to property owners within the approved mitigation area at an appropriate cost.
+Spokane County has purchased, transferred, and placed in trust an existing water right and offers stream flow mitigation certificates based on that water right in trust to property owners within the approved mitigation area at an appropriate cost.
 The approved mitigation area is based on the location of the existing water right that will be placed in trust.

-Spokane County and the Department of Ecology have agreed to a draft approved mitigation area for the first water right that will be placed in the water bank.
+Spokane County and the Department of Ecology agreed to a mitigation area for the first water right that was placed in the water bank.
 A map depicting the mitigation area is available here.
-Parcels that fall within the approved mitigation area will be eligible to purchase a stream flow mitigation certificate when they are available.
-This is the first water right to be placed in the water bank and Spokane County is currently working on the acquisition of additional water rights that would expand the approved mitigation area.
+Parcels that fall within the approved mitigation area are eligible to purchase a stream flow mitigation certificate if they wish.
+Spokane County is currently working on the acquisition of additional water rights that would expand the approved mitigation area.

 The Spokane County Board of Commissioners is also developing policies to govern the operation of the water bank.
 The polices will be implemented through a county ordinance.
 Policies will include eligibility criteria, mitigation certificate cost, and quantity of water per certificate.
 We will provide additional information as the policies are developed.